Spooky, Foggy, Bubbly Drinks

 - The sticks are reusable.
 Just wash them, and they are ready to use again.

-- Buy it a few hours before the party because dry ice won't keep overnight.
+- Purchase the dry ice a few hours before the party because it won't keep overnight.

 Dry Ice in Fruit Drinks